Why Stocks Will Keep Going Higher Into 2026 (Even If You Think It’s a Bubble)

 stimulating demand

-The majority of hedge funds are lagging this year by believing we are in a bubble.
+The majority of hedge funds are lagging this year because they believed we were in a bubble the whole year.
 Many were underexposed or hedged too aggressively.
-Many funds now face a year-end dilemma:
+So many funds now must buy stocks even if they don’t want to.

 Underperformers become price-insensitive buyers.